stitchdata/docs/_getting-started/concepts-system-overview-guide.md

           Additionally, the speed of Extraction and Loading is largely dependent on the resources available in your data sources and destination.

-          > [TODO- do we have any recommendations for optimizing performance?]

       - title: "Deleted records"
         anchor: "replication--never-delete"
         content: |
-          Stitch will never delete data from your destination, even if records have been hard deleted from the source.
+          Stitch will never delete data from your destination, even if records have been deleted from the source.
 Refer to the [Deleted Record Handling guide]({{ link.replication.deleted-records | prepend: site.baseurl }}) for more info and examples.

   - title: "Transformations"
     anchor: "transformations"